bromagosa/microblocks-site/docs/posts/blog-2020-01-10-how-to-translate-microblocks.md

     button A
     --MISSING--

-The *Input* string has already been translated, but *button A* is missing, so you will need to replace the *--MISSING--* tag with your translation.
+the *Input* string has already been translated, but *button A* is missing, so you will need to replace the *--MISSING--* tag with your translation.

 For blocks, the underscore represents an input slot.
 Your translation of a block